scottwater/qmk_firmware/keyboards/lazydesigners/dimple/keymaps/scottwater/readme.md

-# The default keymap for Dimple
+# Scott's KeyMap for Dimple

 **Features**

-* Shift acts as CapsLock when tapped
 * Left space: space on tap, Lower layer on hold
 * Right space: space on tap, Raise layer on hold
 * Both space: Adjust layer on hold
+* Tab: tab on tap, Navigation layer on hold

 ## QWERTY (Normal) Layer
 ```